cestef/flow/README.md

 pnpm install
 ```

-3. Register a new OAuth app on [GitHub](https://github.com/settings/applications/new) and set the callback URL to `http://localhost:3000/api/auth/callback/`
+3. Register a new OAuth app on [GitHub](https://github.com/settings/applications/new) and set the callback URL to `http://localhost:3000/api/auth/callback/github`

+4. Register a new OAuth app on [Discord](https://discord.com/developers/applications) and set the callback URL to `http://localhost:3000/api/auth/callback/discord`

-4. Create a `.env` file based on the `.env.example` in the root directory and add the following
+5. Create a `.env` file based on the `.env.example` in the root directory and add the following
 ```bash
 DATABASE_URL="postgresql://postgres:@localhost:5432/flow-dev?schema=public"
 NEXTAUTH_SECRET="ultra-secure-secret"